alevy/www/index.md

 {% include references.md %}

+_**Applying for PhD programs?** We admit applicants as a department, so you should apply through normal channels <https://gradschool.princeton.edu/admission-onboarding/apply> rather than writing to me directly.
+If you're interested in working with me, you should also consider Professor Milano <https://www.languagesforsyste.ms/post/looking-for-students/> who recently joined Princeton and works at the intersection of programming languages and systems_

 ![If you have a lot of money, please buy me the carpet in the background](/assets/images/me.webp "If you have a lot of money, please buy me the carpet in the background")